Here’s Everything You Need to Know About Pre- and Post-Workout Supplements

 Find What Works for You

-“I always tell people the same thing when I get questions like, ‘What are your macros?
+“I always tell people the same thing when I get questions like, 'What are your macros?
 [Macros, or macronutrients, are protein, carbs, and fat — consuming these in certain ratios can support a range of physical goals.]
-What’s your workout routine?
-What supplements do you take?’” says Maher.
-Although this information is readily available on her blog, she advises readers to proceed with caution.
+What's your workout routine?
+What supplements do you take?'" says Maher.
+Still, she advises readers to proceed with caution.

 “I put disclaimers throughout.
 Disclaimers saying that these are my specific macros/cardio for my specific body, and even if you are the same age, height, and weight, and your name is even Caraline, these numbers will not work the same for you as they do for me.
 It is extremely individual."